ahdee/StieglitzLab_Werner/README.md

 # Minimum Requirements
   * Download and install R from here.
 R (4.1.2)
-  * Download the dataset from GEO SuperSeries xxx.
+  * Download the dataset dbGaP: phs002504.v3.p3 and all associated inputs.
   * Main R packages

     + edgeR (3.28.1)